Loop groups and noncommutative geometry: Non-simply connected compact Lie groups and other CFT models

-In order to define a group isomorphism $\phi^\A_1: \RRing \to K^0(\kA)$ by means of Dirac operators as in Sections \ref{sec:JLO} and \ref{sec:DHR} we assume that the completely rational conformal net $\A$ admits a superconformal tensor product $\big(\A\otimes \B,\pi^\B\big)$.
+In order now to define a surjective group isomorphism $\phi^\A_1: \RRing \to K^0(\kA)$ by means of Dirac operators in analogy to the loop group setting as in \eqref{eq:phi1}, we assume that the completely rational conformal net $\A$ admits a superconformal tensor product $\big(\A\otimes \B,\pi^\B\big)$.
 We also assume that $\A$ has a {\it trace-class representation theory}, namely that $e^{-tL_0^\pi}$ is trace class for all $t>0$ and all irreducible locally normal representations $\pi$ of $\A$.
-All known completely rational conformal nets have a trace-class representation theory.
-Note also that if $\A$ is a modular net in the sense of \cite{KL05} then $\A$ has a trace-class representation theory.
-Now, for every locally normal representation $\pi$ of $\A$ with finite statistical dimension we consider the Ramond representation $\tilde{\pi}$ of the superconformal net $\A\otimes \B$ defined by $\tilde{\pi}:= \pi \otimes \pi^\B$.
+All the completely rational conformal nets we know have a trace-class representation theory, \cf \cite[Subsec.3.2.]{KL05}.
+Note that if $\A$ is a modular net in the sense of \cite{KL05} then $\A$ has a trace-class representation theory and it is conjectured that all completely rational nets have trace class representation theory \cite[Conjecture 4.18]{Kaw2015}.
+Now, for every locally normal representation $\pi$ of $\A$ with finite statistical dimension we consider the Ramond representation $\dot{\pi}$ of the superconformal net $\A\otimes \B$ defined by $\dot{\pi}:= \pi \otimes \pi^\B$.
 Then, by our assumptions, the conformal Hamiltonian

-has non negative spectrum and $e^{-tL_0^{\tilde{\pi}}}$ is trace-class for all $t>0$.
+has non negative spectrum and $e^{-tL_0^{\dot{\pi}}}$ is trace-class for all $t>0$.
 Now, by the proof of \cite[Prop.
-2.14]{CHL}, there is a unitary positive-energy representation of the Ramond super-Virasoro algebra on $\H_{\tilde{\pi}}$ (cf. (\ref{eq:superVir})) by operators $L_n^{\tilde{\pi}}$, $G_r^{\tilde{\pi}}$, $n,r \in \Z$, with central charge $c=c_\A + c_\B$, where $c_\A$ and $c_\B$ are the central charges of $\A$ and $\B$ respectively.
-Then, the Dirac operator $D_{\pi}:=G_0^{\tilde{\pi}}$ satisfies $D_{\pi}^2= L_0^{\tilde{\pi}} -\frac{c}{24}\unit_{\H_{\tilde{\pi}}} \geq (h_\B - \frac{c}{24})\unit_{\H_{\tilde{\pi}}}$, where $h_\B$ is the lowest energy in the representation $\pi^\B$.
+2.14]{CHL}, there is a unitary positive-energy representation of the Ramond super-Virasoro algebra on $\H_{\dot{\pi}}$ (cf. (\ref{eq:superVir})) by operators $L_n^{\dot{\pi}}$, $G_r^{\dot{\pi}}$, $n,r \in \Z$, with central charge $c=c_\A + c_\B$, where $c_\A$ and $c_\B$ are the central charges of $\A$ and $\B$ respectively.
+Then, the Dirac operator $D_{\pi}:=G_0^{\dot{\pi}}$ satisfies $D_{\pi}^2= L_0^{\dot{\pi}} -\frac{c}{24}\unit_{\H_{\dot{\pi}}} \geq (h_\B - \frac{c}{24})\unit_{\H_{\dot{\pi}}}$, where $h_\B$ is the lowest energy in the representation $\pi^\B$.
 Since $h_\B$ is an eigenvalue of $L_0^{\tilde{\pi_0}}$ we see that we always have $h_\B - \frac{c_\A+c_\B}{24} \geq 0$ and we say that the superconformal tensor product $\big(\A\otimes \B,\pi^\B\big)$ for $\A$ has the {\it strict positivity property} if $h_\B - \frac{c_\A+c_\B}{24} > 0$.
 In this case the Dirac operator $D_{\pi}$ has trivial kernel for every locally normal representation $\pi$ of $\A$ with finite statistical dimension.